-Workers’ compensation can be complex.
+Workers' compensation can be complex.
 If you have been injured at work, you probably have many questions regarding your injury.
-Are you, if you are covered by workers’ comp?
-How much compensation you are entitled to?
+What are your rights?
+If you are covered by workers' comp, how much compensation are you entitled to?
 At Dugan & Associates, we serve clients in Pittsburgh and throughout western Pennsylvania who have been injured at work.

 To meet with a workers' compensation attorney, call us at 1-412-353-3572 or contact us online.
 We can answer any of your workers' compensation FAQ's in a free consultation.